Germinating the seeds

 You may start the seeds in small pots 2 inches (5 cm) tall and wide, with drainage holes.
 Fill each container with a well-draining mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-Don't compress the soil.
-Water it so that it's evenly moist (use bottled water if your tap water is very high in minerals).
+A typical mix is 2 parts potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.

 For the next few weeks, ensure that the soil surface stays moist at all times.
-To keep the soil from drying out, you may enclose the pots in a clear plastic container or bag.
-Keep it open a crack to allow a little fresh air in.
-Once a day, drip a few drops over the surface to keep it moist.
-If you find that the soil dries out too quickly, sprinkle a very thin layer of sphagnum moss that has been ground up in a coffee grinder.
+To maintain moisture, you may enclose the pots in a clear plastic container or bag.
+Keep it open slightly to allow a little fresh air in.
+You may need to drip a few drops over the surface to keep it moist.

-Keep the pots at about 65-74 degrees (18-23°C).
-Avoid letting them get above 76°F (25°C) for prolonged periods.
+Keep the pots at about 65-77 degrees (18-25°C).
+Avoid letting them get above 80°F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Light helps the seeds germinate, so keep them in a bright spot, but not in direct sun.
-A fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.

-The seeds should begin sprouting in 3 weeks, and can continue for another month.
+The seeds should begin sprouting in about 3 to 5 weeks, and can continue for another month.
 Once they sprout, increase the amount of fresh air by opening the bag or container a little more.
-Continue keeping the soil surface moist for the first 3-4 weeks, because since the seedlings have a small root system.
-Avoid dripping water directly on the if possible.
+Continue keeping the soil surface moist the first month, because since the seedlings have a small root system.

-Over about 40-50% humidity is recommended.
+Over about 40-45% humidity is best.
 After 3 months, you may give them some morning sun.
 Always shade the plants from strong sun.